 - Evaluation of the future operational phase of a capital project in order to reduce the risk of the project.

 This includes models of mining processes such as underground horizontal transport, ore extraction and development and shaft operations.
-Currently the Arena software is used for this purpose but it can include modelling with a spreadsheet application such as Excel.
+Currently the Arena software or SIMIO simulation software is used for this purpose but it can include modelling with a spreadsheet application such as Microsoft Excel.

 BIECON uses two different software packages to do the simulation studies.
 The software allows in-depth and detailed modelling of all applicable processes.